 - Physical or Psychological Disqualification.
 The Motor Vehicle Administration can order a re-examination of any person who may not be fit to drive.
 An individual's driving privileges may be suspended if the re-examination finds they are physically or psychologically unable to drive safely.

 - Non-Driving Reasons for License Suspension.
 A variety of non-driving violations or issues can result in your license being suspended.
 These include: not responding to a Motor Vehicle Administration notice or not appearing in court; failing to pay traffic tickets, fines or surcharges; and not paying child support.

 WHAT TO DO IF YOUR MARYLAND DRIVER'S LICENSE IS SUSPENDED

 Having your Maryland driver's license suspended is a serious matter and it is essential to adhere to State law in the event that your license is suspended.
-If you believe your license may be suspended due to one of the reasons listed above it is advisable to speak with a traffic ticket lawyer or a DUI-DWI lawyer.
+If you believe your license may be suspended due to one of the reasons listed above it is advisable to speak with a traffic ticket lawyer

 The three most important things to be aware of following a license suspension are:

 - If your license has not already been taken away from you in court, you must surrender it to the Maryland Motor Vehicle Administration.
 You can surrender your license in person at a MVA Office, or mail it to: